 Here at ABSAMC Surgery Dubai, we know how important it is to a person’s self-esteem that they feel happy with their looks.
 Your face is your main tool for communicating with the rest of the world, and as such, you should be completely at easy and free from self-consciousness in your everyday life.

 As a central feature in your face, it’s important you like the appearance of your nose.
 Unfortunately, many people are unhappy with the size or shape of their nose, but there is a solution.
 Rhinoplasty, also known as nose surgery, is an operation that improves the appearance of your nose.
-As well as improving the aesthetic appearance of the face, rhinoplasty can also help to correct impaired breathing.
+As well as improving the aesthetic appearance of the face, nose surgery can also help to correct impaired breathing.

 A successful rhinoplasty operation requires careful preoperative planning.
 Each part of the nose, including the dorsum (or ‘bridge’ of the nose), the tip, the nostrils and their relationship and proportions to each other must be carefully analyzed.
 Altering one part of the nose will affect the appearance of the others, and this effect must be thoroughly evaluated and predicted prior to surgery.
-For this reason, rhinoplasty is truly a combination of art and science.
+For this reason, nose surgery is truly a combination of art and science.

-Rhinoplasty surgery can be performed in one of two ways – ‘open’ or ‘closed’.
+nose surgery can be performed in one of two ways – ‘open’ or ‘closed’.
 Our preferred approach is the ‘closed’ approach, although both techniques have their values, merits and disadvantages.
-The most suitable technique for your specific circumstances will be discussed and examined in detail during your consultation and subsequent examination.
+The most suiaccordionle technique for your specific circumstances will be discussed and examined in detail during your consultation and subsequent examination.
 Ultimately, the goal is to produce a natural and aesthetically pleasing result, and our surgeons will do their utmost to achieve this using the most appropriate technique for you.

 This technique is most successful in treating the dorsum (bridge) and effecting minor changes to the tip of the nose.
 Typically, most people that undergo rhinoplasty achieve a significant improvement in their appearance from treatment to these places alone, which makes it a fantastic choice for the majority.